 These highlights, low lights or lights in general can be done several ways.

 You can paint them on, board them on, or pick them up and put them in foil to strategically place them where you want to see them exact.

 This is one of my favorite ways to color hair.
 The effects are beautiful.

 Next time you feel like experimenting with you hair color, ask about the balayage technique.

-I’m here to announce the keratin hair treatment miracle here today.
+I’m here to announce the keratin hair treatment miracle today.

-The big mystery is the question whether or not your a good candidate for the treatment.
+The big mystery and question is whether or not your a good candidate for the treatment.
 The keratin treatment is for everybody!
-Whether your hair is straight and just needs a little more luster sheen and shine.
-Whether your hair is curly, frizzy, or needs to be smooth and straight, the keratin hair treatment is the miracle for you.
+Whether your hair is straight and just needs a little more luster sheen and shine, whether your hair is curly, frizzy, or needs to be smooth and straight, the keratin hair treatment is for everyone.

-I choose Uberliss for my keratin go to, NOT the formaldehyde producing agent The Brazilian Blowout.
+I choose Uberliss as my keratin go to treatment, NOT the formaldehyde producing gas agent The Brazilian Blowout.

 Unlike the Brazilian Blowout that uses methylene glycol (the active ingredient in the Brazilian Blowout) , I use Uberliss, an organic glyoxilic acid.

-Uberliss is my go to keratin hair treatment miracle.
+Uberliss is the end all be all keratin hair treatment.
 I highly recommend it to anyone who wants to feel silky shinny beautifully hair.
-Stop with the frizz and start with smooth silky hair.
+Stop the frizz and start the smooth silky hair.
 It’s truly a miracle.